-You can register for a lab session by logging into SONA and choosing the “Studies” option from the top toolbar.
+You can register for a lab session by logging into SONA and choosing the “Studies” option from the top toolbar, or the green button labeled "View Available Studies."
 Then click the “Timeslots Available” option next to the study for which you wish to register.
 The site will direct you to a “Study Information” page.
 Click the link at the bottom of page, “View Timeslots for This Study.”
 You can then click the “Sign Up” button next to the timeslot that you want.

 You will receive an email notification from the Anderson Behavioral Lab when a new study becomes available.

 I can sign up for some studies again even if I participated before, while others don’t allow me to do so.
 Why is this?

 Not all studies allow you to participate more than once.
 Researchers can choose whether their studies allow you to participate more than once.

 I was prevented from signing up for a study because the study I was trying to sign up for is a disqualifier for another study in which I am scheduled to participate.
 Why is this?

 Disqualifiers are studies in which you must not have participated to be able to participate in certain other studies.
 If you have signed up for a study that has disqualifiers, you may not then sign up for the studies that are listed as the disqualifier studies.
 You are allowed to sign up for the disqualifier studies if they will take place after the study with disqualifiers, or if you have already participated in (and received credit for) the study with disqualifiers.
 The easiest way to sign up for both studies is to schedule the disqualifier study at a time later than the study with disqualifiers.